Oyaldemir/Oyaldemir/README.md

 ---

 ### About Me
-I'm a **Lead Frontend Developer** with 5+ years of experience building performant, scalable, and maintainable frontend systems.
+I'm a **Frontend Developer** with 5+ years of experience building performant, scalable, and maintainable frontend systems.
 I specialize in **React**, **TypeScript**, and **AI-integrated CRM platforms**, focusing on delivering high-quality user experiences and microfrontend architectures.

 Currently leading frontend initiatives at **Robosme** — integrating AI assistants (RoboAI, RoboSight, RoboResponse) into enterprise CRM systems.